qmk/qmk_firmware/docs/pr_checklist.md

     - for new hardware support such as display panels, core-side matrix implementations, or other peripherals, an associated keymap should be provided
     - if an existing keymap exists that can leverage this functionality this may not be required (e.g. a new RGB driver chip, supported by the `rgb` keymap) -- consult with the QMK Collaborators on Discord to determine if there is sufficient overlap already
 - any features adding `_kb`/`_user` callbacks must return a `bool`, to allow for user override of keyboard-level callbacks.
+- where relevant, unit tests are strongly recommended -- they boost the confidence level that changes behave correctly
+    - critical areas of the code -- such as the keycode handling pipeline -- will almost certainly require unit tests accompanying them to ensure current and future correctness
+    - you should not be surprised if a QMK collaborator requests unit tests to be included in your PR if it's critical functionality
 - other requirements are at the discretion of QMK collaborators
     - core is a lot more subjective given the breadth of posted changes